Learn Your Diabetic ABCs

 American Diabetes Association

 Canadian Diabetes Association

 For people of African, Mediterranean, or Southeast Asian Heritage: important information about diabetes blood tests.
-National Diabetes Information Clearinghouse (NDIC) website.
-Available at: http://diabetes.niddk.nih.gov/dm/pubs/traitA1C/index.aspx.
-Updated November 4, 2011.
-Accessed November 11, 2013.
+National Institute of Diabetes and Digestive and Kidney Diseases website.
+Available at: http://www.niddk.nih.gov/health-information/health-topics/diagnostic-tests/people-african-mediterranean-southeast-asian-heritage-important-information-diabetes-blood-tests/Pages/index.aspx.
+Updated October 2011.
+Accessed September 26, 2017.